I promised the Cheryl Atkins audio, and I just, I didn't get to it.

 You've not heard that.

-Both the Navy SEALs were employed by the Trident Group, a Virginia-based maritime security firm, which was founded by Navy Special Operations personnel and senior U.S. Naval Service warfare officers, long been known by the Russians and the Chikoms to protect vital transfers of atomic and biological materials.
+Both the Navy SEALs were employed by the Trident Group, a Virginia-based maritime security firm, which was founded by Navy Special Operations personnel and senior U.S. Naval Service warfare officers, long been known by the Russians and the CHICOMs to protect vital transfers of atomic and biological materials.

-So what we are to conclude is that aboard the Maersk Alabama, there was biological atomic cargo intended for this Malaysian airliner.
+So what we are to conclude is that aboard the Maersk, Alabama, there was biological atomic cargo intended for this Malaysian airliner.

 It was transferred from the Maersk to the airliner.